-When an individual applies to work for the town in a position that involves the operation of a CMV, or when a municipal employee is under consideration for a position that involves the operation of a CMV, that person will be required to undergo pre-employment urine drug testing.
-All offers of employment and offers for transfer for covered positions shall be conditional upon the applicant passing the drug test.
-Pre-employment testing must be completed prior to the individual working in the new position.
+When an individual applies to work for the town in a position that involves the operation of a CMV, or when a municipal employee is under consideration for a position that involves the operation of a CMV, that person will be required to undergo pre-employment urine drug testing. -All offers of employment and offers for transfer for covered positions shall be conditional upon the applicant passing the drug test. -Pre-employment testing must be completed prior to the individual working in the new position.

-Pre-employment drug testing will be accomplished by providing advance notice of the test schedule and location to the position applicant.
-The length of the advance notice period will be kept as short as is reasonably feasible to coordinate and complete the test.
+Pre-employment drug testing will be accomplished by providing advance notice of the test schedule and location to the position applicant. -The length of the advance notice period will be kept as short as is reasonably feasible to coordinate and complete the test.

 If an applicant fails a pre-employment drug test, the conditional offer of employment shall be rescinded.
-Prior to future consideration for employment performing safety sensitive duties, the municipality must receive evidence from a substance abuse professional that meets with the requirements 49 CFR part 40 as amended, regarding the absence of drug dependency.
-A negative pre-employment drug test will also be required.
+Prior to future consideration for employment performing safety sensitive duties, the municipality must receive evidence from a substance abuse professional that meets with the requirements 49 CFR part 40 as amended, regarding the absence of drug dependency. -A negative pre-employment drug test will also be required.

-Any applicant who fails a pre-employment drug test will be provided the results of the test along with the current Invest EAP brochure.
-This serves to provide the individual with information about substance abuse treatment opportunities.
+If a drug test produces a result of negative-dilute, a second specimen collection may be required.
+The second test will become the test of record even if the second test is also negative-dilute.
+Any applicant who fails a pre-employment drug test will be provided the results of the test along with the current Invest EAP brochure. -This serves to provide the individual with information about substance abuse treatment opportunities.